 - Gentle soaps really are better for baby’s skin during the first year or so.
 (Note: Ivory is not a gentle soap.
-Try an alcohol-free and perfume-free soap such as unscented baby soap or Dove, Basis, or Neutrogena.)
+Try an alcohol-free and perfume-free soap made just for baby.)
 Use soap sparingly and avoid scrubbing.

 - Don’t use adult shampoo on your baby.
 The no-tears advertisements for baby shampoos are for real.